Fancy Homegrown Potatoes For Your Christmas Dinner? – Follow Our Christmas Potato Guide To Get Them

 How To Choose Which Variety To Grow

-We will start our Christmas potato growing guide by choosing the right variety.
-For autumn planting, you do best growing either a first or second early variety as these are very reliable for Christmas harvesting.
+We will start by choosing the right variety.
+For autumn planting, you do best growing either a first or second early variety, as these are very reliable for Christmas harvesting.

 If you were planning to just keep some of your potatoes you harvest in July/August back to replant, think again.
 Potatoes enter a period of dormancy after being harvested, which means they won’t sprout for a while.